 - 1 15 oz can diced pears drained

 - 1 15 oz can crushed pineapple do not drain

 - 1 16 oz tub of sour cream

 - boil the water on the stove or in the microwave

 - In a large bowl or shallow serving dish, mix the Jello and the boiling water until fully dissolved

 - Stir in the pineapple, pears and sour cream, and mix until well blended

 - Refrigerate for about 4 hours or until firm

-So, if you're looking for a refreshing summer salad that's a blast from the past, give this one a try.
-It's creamy, tangy and tastes wonderful on a warm summer day.
+So, if you're looking for a refreshing summer salad that's a blast from the past, give this retro recipe a try.
+It's creamy, tangy and a great recipe to enjoy on a warm summer day.